ksmasoun/ksmasoun/README.md

 - 👨‍💻 Always brewin' a new idea into a project

-- 💬 Currently working on my portfolio website!😉
+- 💬 Currently working on building my portfolio website using Angular!😉

 - 😄 Pronouns: He/Him